darul75/jade-cache/README.md

 ```

 So I have choosed a solution with a small middleware.
 I will try explain you later how to use it.

+And play little bit, see how node core, express, jade are working.

 ## Install